 minor scuffing can often be fixed with a shoe brush and shoe conditioner.
 You may also want to fix minor damage to improve the appearance of your shoes without having to replace them.

 One option is to use petroleum jelly or shoe tree oil.
 Another option is to use an iron-on laminate veneer.
-Before you begin any home remedy application, be sure to test the product on an inconspicuous area of your feet. soft leather shoes are frequently repaired using shoe tree oil or petroleum jelly.
+Before you begin any home remedy application, be sure to test the product on an inconspicuous area of your feet. soft leather boot and shoes are frequently repaired using shoe tree oil or petroleum jelly.

 You can also use a piece of a pumice stone to gently polish the soles of your shoes.
 Just take some pumice stone and rub it onto the sole of your shoes for about five minutes.
 You will need to be careful when using this household remedy because if you are not careful you could damage the finish of your patent leather shoes.
 Once you have finished polishing your shoes you simply apply some shoe shine cream onto the sole of your shoes and then to the entire surface.
 This is a very easy way to get your shoes looking as good as new.